dooferlad/next_up/README.md

 Defining types for all the JSON documents I wanted to load is dull, especially when I am not using all of them.
 Using interfaces and type assertions is also dull.

+## No tests?
+Commented out code?
+Is all your code like this?
+No. This is an evolving hack to improve my day and, litterally, works for me.
+It isn't good code, but that doesn't meen I shouldn't share it.